Statement of Behaviour Principles

 - Incidents will be resolved internally wherever possible.
 It may be that the support of parents and/or other professionals is enlisted to resolve more complex matters.

 - We do not have a school uniform.
 This is partly because many of our students are with us for a very short time, and partly because we are preparing students for the next step of their education and/or training, when they will need to select their own appropriate clothing.
 The same applies to Jewellery, make up and hairstyles.

 - At the Dukes Centre site students may have their phones during the day, as long as they do not use them during lesson times.
-At our satellite sites, students must hand their phones in on arrival at school.
+At our Surbiton KS3 provision, students must hand their phones in on arrival at school.
 This is because younger students are more easily distracted by these devices, whereas we want to encourage our older students to behave in a way that is appropriate for a college or workplace.

 - Our school belongs to our students and to this end we will use the formal school council, as well as other opportunities, to encourage students to be active participants in creating a safe, calm learning environment.